Checkmate (B.G. album)

-Checkmate is the fifth studio album by American rapper B.G. released on Cash Money Records.
-It was his last release with the label.
-All production was done by producer Mannie Fresh.
-It features guest appearances from the Hot Boys and the Big Tymers.
-The album debuted at No. 21 on the Billboard 200 with over 130,000 copies sold in its first week of release and was certified Gold by the RIAA a month later with over 500,000 copies sold.
+Checkmate is the fifth solo studio album by American rapper B.G..
+It was released on November 21, 2000 via Cash Money/Universal Records, marking his final release for the label.
+Recording sessions took place at Cash Money Studios and at Circle House Studios in Miami.
+Produced by Mannie Fresh, it features guest appearances from the Hot Boys and the Big Tymers.
+In the United States, the album debuted at number 21 on the Billboard 200 and number 5 on the Top R&B/Hip-Hop Albums charts with over 128,000 copies sold in its first week.
+It was certified gold by the Recording Industry Association of America on December 19, 2000 for selling 500,000 units in the US alone.